jtablesaw/tablesaw/docs/contributing.md

 * Finally, We love small pull requests.
 That we we can find time to review them between work, and family, and watching Game of Thrones.

 ## What to Contribute?
+### "Help Wanted" labels
 Among the open bugs and feature requests, we've tagged some as "Help Wanted".
 This indicates that a fix should be relatively straightforward to address.
+We would, of course, LOVE help on some of the more challenging issues.
+Help Wanted simply means that this is a good place for a developer with limited knowlege of the library and/or limited experience with Java to jump in.

+### Machine learning algorithms
 We'd also love to add support for more machine learning algorithms by adding new interfaces to Smile.
 Basically, you’re creating methods that transform tables to the format the Smile needs, and wraps the Smile API so that the necessary options can be set through Tablesaw.
-Some knowledge of machine learning would be helpful
+Some knowledge of Smile or machine learning would, of course, be helpful.
+Look at existing interfaces between Tablesaw and Smile before you start.
+The best solutions would include an example that shows how to use the algorithm end-to-end, including preliminary data exploration to see if the data is a good fit for the model, and showing how to use diagnostics to evaluate the model.
+The full example is _not_ a requirement for the pull requests, however.

+### Javascript visualiation libraries
 Implement an interface for a Javascript plotting library (big job, we know), but the best Javascript libraries are awesome.
 Email larry@tablesaw.tech if you have any questions, or use the comments for the issue.